CeciNguyen/Fine-Element-Heat-Transfer-Project/README.md

 Computes an analytical solution at the final time for comparison.

 #### Usage:
-</p> Adjust parameters such as the number of nodes, boundaries, initial and final time, and boundary conditions in the user input section.
+<p> Adjust parameters such as the number of nodes, boundaries, initial and final time, and boundary conditions in the user input section. </p>
-</p> Run the script to obtain numerical solutions for different time steps.
-Plots will be generated to visualize the results.
+<p> Run the script to obtain numerical solutions for different time steps.
+Plots will be generated to visualize the results. </p>
-</p> The script includes an adaptive time-stepping mechanism to avoid instability.
-The maximum allowable time step is also displayed.
+<p> The script includes an adaptive time-stepping mechanism to avoid instability.
+The maximum allowable time step is also displayed. </p>

 #### Dependencies:
 NumPy